shog-ai/shoggoth/src/docs/md/docs.md

 ### License

 Shoggoth is licensed under the MIT license.
 Read the LICENSE file in the source code for more information

+Shoggoth uses a few dependencies which have their own licences.
+The dependencies in the ./lib/ directory of the Shoggoth source code are independent of the MIT license used for Shoggoth.
+The source code for each dependecy includes a LICENSE file indicating the license that covers it.

 ### Community